Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 Installation:

 1) Download and install the package and all it's requirements.
 2) Get your Nexus API key via this [link](https://www.nexusmods.com/users/myaccount?tab=api%20access).
 Look for "Building Bridges" at the bottom of the page.
 3) Launch the game.
 You will see a pop up box.
 Enter your Nexus API key.
 In the main menu you will see text "Nexus API key is detected".
 4) Load a game and you will see a pop-up box.
+Press "Yes" and get your BB key.
+5) RESTART THE GAME.
-Press "Yes" and get your BB key.5)RESTART THE GAME.6)You will see text "BB::Ready, Fetched N messages" where N is the real number of processed messages
+6) You will see text "BB::Ready, Fetched N messages" where N is the real number of processed messages.

 [**Essential DLC Enhancements Merged**](https://www.nexusmods.com/newvegas/mods/73803)
 A collection of small essential gameplay improvements for the official DLCs that have been fully merged, updated, and cleaned.